mlabuda2/nf-tower-docs/docs/administration/overview.md

 #### Edit a team

-By selecting a team name from the table, you can edit the team's details, or delete it.
+By selecting **Edit** next to your team of choice, you can edit the team's details or delete it.

 #### Membership administration